-IF YOU ARE SUFFERING A BEHAVIORAL HEALTH EMERGENCY PLEASE CALL 911 IMMEDIATELY
+IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

-Our next Academy is in July of this year (2020) and will be held in Windsor, Colorado
+Our next Academy is in February of this year (2022) and will be held in Berthoud, Colorado.

-Seats are limited, it is wise to enroll some months in advance to ensure your seat
+Seats are limited, due to our model of high instructor to student ratio, therefore it is wise to enroll some months in advance to ensure your seat

 **If you are a Hosting Agency, you can have TWO seats allocated for FREE**

-Joanne Rupert, MA LPC NBCC is currently the Clinical Supervisor to 9 Emergency Services Departments in Northern Colorado and across the Front Range.
+Joanne Rupert, MA, LPC, NBCC, DCS is currently the Clinical Supervisor to 16 Emergency Services Agencies in Northern Colorado and across the Front Range.
 She has over 18 years of understanding the complexities of Peer Support in Emergency Services.
-Joanne utilizes additional Presenters who are Culturally Competent to present at this First Responder Peer Support Certification Academy.
+Joanne utilizes additional Presenters who are Culturally Competent to present at this First Responder National Peer Support Certification Academy.

 Q: Do I have to be attached to a First Responder Agency to attend?